Spin-Orbit Driven Topological Phases in Kagome Materials: Conclusion

 \section{Conclusion}

 We perform a systematic symmetry analysis of the IAMX family, comprising stacked kagome–honeycomb lattices, by examining the irreducible representations and orbital compositions of the electronic bands in three representative materials, each residing in a distinct topological phase.
 Using the $\Gamma$-point irreps, we construct two-band (without SOC) and four-band (with SOC) models to elucidate how SOC strength serves as a continuous tuning parameter driving topological phase transitions, ultimately yielding a global topological phase diagram for this kagome system.
-Guided by this diagram, we simulate and analyze the evolution of surface states using both the effective model and DFT calculations.
-All three materials exhibit characteristic topological surface features that can be continuously interconnected via SOC tuning.
+Guided by this diagram, we simulate and analyze the evolution of surface states using the effective model.
+Subsequently, we calculate surface states of the three IAMX materials with significantly different SOC strengths using a combined DFT+TB method.
+All three materials exhibit characteristic topological surface features that can be continuously interconnected via SOC tuning, which is consistent with the results of the $k\cdot p$ simulations.
 Our results provide a comprehensive understanding of topological phases in the IAMX family and offer practical guidelines for controlling these phases through doping or isotope substitution.